MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmisc/ns-acxmisc-acx_objectbag_config.md

 ### -field Handle

-The the ObjectBag handle that is used to TBD.
+The the ObjectBag handle that is used to access the object bag.

 ## -remarks